-- In 1885 Mitsubishi was incorporated and the organization was rebuilt around mining and shipbuilding business. - The next step was to expand in insurance and warehousing. - During the Imperial period Mitsubishi achieved leadership in such sectors as automobiles, machinery, electrical, equipment and chemical.
+- In 1885 Mitsubishi was incorporated and the organization was rebuilt around mining and shipbuilding businesses. - The next step was to expand in insurance and warehousing. - During the Imperial period, Mitsubishi achieved leadership in such sectors as automobiles, machinery, electrical equipment and the chemical industry.